 Once you complete the Ministry Safe training (which will take you about an hour to complete), there is a brief quiz on the Ministry Safe training website.
 After you complete this quiz with a passing score, you will receive a certificate on the Ministry Safe training website.

-Note: If you have previously completed Ministry Safe at your church or your place of service, you can simply email a copy of your certificate from your previous training to email@example.com.
+Note: If you have previously completed Ministry Safe at your church or your place of service, you can simply upload a copy of your certificate from your previous training and send it to the above email address.

 For more information on Student Life resources including Spiritual Formation, Ministry Formation, Counseling Services, Chapel and Student Groups click on the link below: